Maria Shriver's Women's Alzheimer's Movement shared Ann's essay "Caring for Your Mother When You're Trying to Become One."

 "Friendship, Writing Span 20 Years"

-Motherhood: Lost and Found was finalist for the Italian Equestrian Award, "Voices for Horses."
+Motherhood: Lost and Found was a finalist for the Italian Equestrian Award, "Voices for Horses."

 Paula Slater from the radio show, Straight from the Horse's Mouth, interviewed Ann about her mother's Alzheimer's, her infertility and how her horse Crimson helped carry her through those difficult days.